isomerpages/moe-xinminsec/_our-curriculum/Academic Learning/Science.md

 Inquire:
 --------

-In a world where information is readily available, our students need to be able to critically weigh alternatives and evaluate claims that are related to their lives based on scientific evidence, and suspend judgement where evidence is lacking.&nbsp;
+In a world where information is readily available, our students need to be able to critically weigh alternatives and evaluate claims that are related to their lives based on scientific evidence, and suspend judgement where evidence is lacking.

 Inspire:
 --------

 We want to inspire our students about the possibilities brought about by Science and encourage them to pursue Science as an area of further study or work.
 We engage students in relevant and meaningful science learning experiences that helps them appreciate how science and technology has the potential to improve lives.
-In doing so, we also help our students keep an open mind about Science as being useful for their daily lives and a viable profession that serves the good of society.&nbsp;
+In doing so, we also help our students keep an open mind about Science as being useful for their daily lives and a viable profession that serves the good of society.

 Innovate:
 ---------

-Building on the idea that Science is relevant and useful in our daily life, we encourage our students to actively identify areas of needs and explore scientific and technological solutions to societal, environmental or ethical challenges.&nbsp;
+Building on the idea that Science is relevant and useful in our daily life, we encourage our students to actively identify areas of needs and explore scientific and technological solutions to societal, environmental or ethical challenges.

 <table style="margin: auto; outline: 0px; padding: 0px; border-collapse: collapse; clear: both; border: 1px solid transparent; table-layout: fixed;" class="ive_eobj_center ives_tab_kosong"><tbody style="margin: 0px; outline: 0px; padding: 0px;"><tr style="margin: 0px; outline: 0px; padding: 0px;"><td style="margin: 0px; outline: 0px; padding: 0px 15px 15px 0px; vertical-align: top;"><img style="margin: auto; outline: 0px; padding: 0px; border: none; max-width: 100%; clear: both; display: block; width: 318px; height: 237px;" class="ive_eobj_center" alt="IMG_20210503_181252_999.jpg" width="100%" src="/images/IMG_20210503_181252_999.jpeg"></td><td style="margin: 0px; outline: 0px; padding: 0px 15px 15px 0px; vertical-align: top;"><img style="margin: auto; outline: 0px; padding: 0px; border: none; max-width: 100%; clear: both; display: block; width: 318px; height: 237px;" class="ive_eobj_center" alt="IMG_20210503_181148_094.jpg" width="100%" src="/images/IMG_20210503_181148_094.jpeg"></td></tr></tbody></table>